kamronbek29/deezer_music_downloader/README.md

 ## Important

-The relevant cookie is the arl token cookie.
+The relevant cookie is the **arl token cookie**.
 The arl token you can get only by buying subscription or subscribe to Deezer Free plan (it is not available in most of the countries)

 ## Requirements